Sabrina Carpenter

 Sabrina Annlynn Carpenter (born May 11, 1999) is an American singer, songwriter, and actress.
-She first gained prominence starring as Maya Hart on the Disney Channel series Girl Meets World (2014–2017).
-She signed with the Disney-owned Hollywood Records and achieved limited success with studio albums Eyes Wide Open (2015), Evolution (2016), Singular: Act I (2018), and Singular: Act II (2019).
+Her accolades include two Grammy Awards, an Emmy Award, three American Music Awards, a Brit Award and four MTV Video Music Awards.
+She was recognized by Time in their Time 100 Next list in 2024.
+Carpenter first gained prominence starring as Maya Hart on the Disney Channel series Girl Meets World (2014–2017).
+She signed with Hollywood Records and achieved limited success with her studio albums, Eyes Wide Open (2015), Evolution (2016), Singular: Act I (2018), and Singular: Act II (2019).

 Carpenter joined Island Records in 2021, releasing her fifth album, Emails I Can't Send (2022), featuring the multi-platinum singles "Nonsense" and "Feather".
-Her sixth studio album, Short n' Sweet (2024), topped the US Billboard 200 and won two Grammy Awards from six nominations.
+Her sixth studio album, Short n' Sweet (2024), topped the US Billboard 200 and won two Grammy Awards.
 It produced the global number-one singles "Espresso" and "Please Please Please", the latter becoming her first to top the US Billboard Hot 100.
 Her seventh studio album, Man's Best Friend (2025), also topped the Billboard 200 and spawned the US number-one single "Manchild".

-Carpenter has appeared in films, including Adventures in Babysitting (2016), The Hate U Give (2018), The Short History of the Long Road (2019), Clouds (2020), and Emergency (2022).
-She has also starred in the Netflix films Tall Girl (2019), Tall Girl 2 (2022), and Work It (2020), the last of which she executive-produced.
+Carpenter has acted in films such as Adventures in Babysitting (2016), The Hate U Give (2018), The Short History of the Long Road (2019), Clouds (2020), and Emergency (2022).
+She has also starred in the Netflix films Tall Girl (2019), Tall Girl 2 (2022), and Work It (2020).
+(Note: the last of which she executive-produced) She has served as both a host and musical guest on Saturday Night Live, hosted the Netflix special A Nonsense Christmas with Sabrina Carpenter (2024), and guest starred in the Disney+ variety sketch special The Muppet Show (2026), the later of which earned her a Primetime Emmy Award as an executive producer.
 On Broadway, she played Cady Heron in the musical Mean Girls (2020).
+(Note: Her stint was short-lived, performing for two shows, before her run was cancelled due to the COVID-19 pandemic.)

 Early life

 Sabrina Annlynn Carpenter was born on May 11, 1999, in Quakertown, Pennsylvania, to David and Elizabeth (née Sneidar) Carpenter, and raised in East Greenville.
+Her oldest sister, Shannon, is a dancer.
+Her older sister, Sarah, is her creative partner and a photographer.
+They have an older paternal half-sister, Cayla, who is a hairdresser and makeup artist.
+Their father is a step-brother of actress Nancy Cartwright.

-She has three older sisters and was homeschooled.
-The four are nieces of actress Nancy Cartwright, as their father is her stepbrother.
-Carpenter began studying voice at the age of six.
-Around the age of 10, she began posting videos on YouTube of herself singing Christina Aguilera and Adele songs.
-Her father built a recording studio for her to fuel her passion for music.
+Carpenter was homeschooled and moved to Los Angeles when she was thirteen.
+She began studying voice at age six.
+Around age ten, she began posting videos on YouTube of herself singing Christina Aguilera and Adele songs.
+When Carpenter was 10, her father built a recording studio for her to fuel her passion for music.